Jexilog/Jexilog/README.md

-<h4 align="left">🎓️ BSIT Sophomore student<br>🔎 Finding my expertise that are related to my applied skills.<br><br>Hello everyone!<br>I am Justine Jeckho A. Avio a 4th Year Student from Cavite State University - Imus Campus.
+<h4 align="left">🎓️ BSIT Senior student<br>🔎 Finding my expertise that are related to my applied skills.<br><br>Hello everyone!<br>I am Justine Jeckho A. Avio from Cavite State University - Imus Campus.
 I am building a production-ready API with NestJS and PostgreSQL.<br><br>"If I don’t have to do it, I won’t.
 If I have to do it, I’ll make it quick."<br><br>Hala Madrid!</h4>

 ###